2D score based estimation of heterogeneous treatment effects: Experiments

 \section{Experiments}

 In this section, we will examine the performance of our proposed estimator (PP) in a variety of simulated and real data sets.
-The baseline estimators we compete against are leave-one-out endogenous stratification \citep[ST;][]{Abadie18}, causal forest \citep[CF;][]{Wager18}, single-score matching including propensity-score matching (PSM) and prognostic-score matching.
+The baseline estimators we compete against are leave-one-out endogenous stratification (ST; \cite{Abadie18}), causal forest (CF; \cite{Wager18}), single-score matching including propensity-score matching (PSM) and prognostic-score matching.
 Note that in the original research by \citet{Abadie18}, the authors restricted their attention to randomized experiments, because this is the setting where endogenous stratification is typically used.
 However, they mentioned the possibility of applying the method on observational studies.
 We take this into consideration, and make their method as one of our competitors.

-We implement our methods in R, using the packages "FNN" \citep{Beygelzimer13} for $K$-nearest-neighbor matching and "rpart" for growing a non-parametric regression tree.
+We implement our methods in R, using the packages ``MatchIt'' for $K$-nearest-neighbor Mahalanobis distance matching and ``caret'' for growing a non-parametric regression tree with cross validation over complexity parameter.
 Throughout, we set the number of nearest neighbors, $K$, to be the closest integer to $\log(n)$, where $n$ is the sample size.
-Regression tree pruning is set as the default in the package.
-For causal forest, we directly use the R package "grf" developed by \citet{Athey19}, following with a default selection of the minimum leaf size $k = 1$ and the number of trees $B = 2000$.
+For causal forest, we directly use the R package ``grf'' developed by \citet{Athey19a}, following with an automatic cross-validation to select values of hyper-parameters \citep{Athey19b} and a $K$-fold cross-fitting under a conventional setting of $K=10$ recommended by \citet{Nie21}.
 Software that replicate all the simulations is available on the authors' Github page.

 We evaluate the performance of each method according to two aspects, accuracy and uncertainty quantification.
 The results for single-score matching algorithms are not reported in this paper because of very poor performance throughout all scenarios.